 Have an Adventure

 Whether your idea of adventure is zip-lining upside down through the rainforest or more tame activities like hiking and bird watching, the unspoiled tropical rainforest of the Sierra Madre mountains just outside Puerto Vallarta provides the ideal setting.
 A host of eco-adventures are on offer: zip-lining, rappelling, hiking, canopy tours, horseback riding, mountain biking, village tours, off-road adventures, and more.
 If you love nature, be sure to plan a day trip to the Vallarta Botanical Garden, where besides seeing a wide variety of plants, you can also take a hike or swim in a river and have lunch overlooking a scenic view of the surrounding mountains.

 Take a Walk on Isla Cuale

 Director John Huston is honored with a statue on the island.
 He directed the film Night of the Iguana starring Richard Burton, who brought along Liz Taylor with him for the making of the picture, bringing the world's attention to this then-unheard-of town on Mexico's Pacific coast.
-Near the statue you'll find steps leading up to the neighborhood where Taylor and Burton lived.
-Liz Taylor's home is now a boutique hotel, Casa Kimberly (read reviews and check rates).Continue to 10 of 11 below.
+Near the statue, you'll find steps leading up to the neighborhood where Taylor and Burton lived.
+Liz Taylor's home is now a boutique hotel, Casa Kimberly.

 Enjoy the Sunset